Understand the Tax Benefits of 529 Plans

 - Books, supplies, and equipment.

-- The purchase of computer or peripheral equipment, computer software, or internet access and related services, if it is to be used primarily by the Beneficiary during any of the years the Beneficiary is enrolled at an eligible educational institution.
-This does not include expenses for computer software for sports, games, or hobbies unless the software is predominately educational in nature.
+- The purchase of computer or peripheral equipment, computer software, or Internet access and related services, if it’s to be used primarily by the beneficiary during any of the years the beneficiary is enrolled at an eligible postsecondary school.
+(This doesn’t include expenses for computer software for sports, games, or hobbies unless the software is predominantly educational in nature.)

 Withdrawal Reporting Form